-This unique 34-credit interdisciplinary graduate program is designed for students who seek new or advanced opportunities in the various functions of the media industry, such as distribution, sales, news and entertainment programming, research, and analytics.
-Students complete courses in the School of Business Administration to learn or strengthen their knowledge about business fundamentals, including managerial strategy, economics, accounting, and finance.
+This 32-credit interdisciplinary graduate program is designed for students who seek new or advanced opportunities in the various and expanding areas of the media industry, such as content distribution, news and entertainment programming, research, and analytics.
+Students complete courses in the Miami Business School to learn or strengthen their knowledge about business fundamentals, including managerial strategy, economics, accounting, and finance.
 At the same time, students take courses in the Department of Journalism and Media Management to apply business principles to media situations and evaluate critically how technological and regulatory trends, changing business models, emergent content applications, and new audience measurement techniques influence decision-making in media operations.
 Students can also customize their coursework by selecting electives that best match their personal or career interests.

 A few of our latest Media Management projects, all done by our very own students and faculty.